 Key Takeaways

-🌿 Dividend yield of 3.06%, with over 50 consecutive years of dividend increases and stable growth.
+🌿 Dividend yield of 3.06%, with over 50 consecutive years of dividend increases and a freshly raised quarterly payout of $0.888 per share.

-💰 Strong operational cash flow of $3.61 billion supports dividend sustainability despite heavy infrastructure spending.
+💰 Strong operational cash flow of $4.80 billion supports dividend sustainability despite continued heavy infrastructure spending.

-👔 Experienced management team led by CEO Tim Cawley prioritizes grid modernization, reliability, and financial prudence.
+👔 Experienced management team led by CEO Tim Cawley continues to prioritize grid modernization, reliability, and long-term financial prudence.

 Consolidated Edison (ED) is a long-standing regulated utility delivering electricity, gas, and steam to over 10 million people in the New York metropolitan area.
-The company has increased its dividend for more than 50 consecutive years and maintains a payout ratio around 63%, supported by stable earnings and strong operational cash flow.
+The company has increased its dividend for more than 50 consecutive years and maintains a payout ratio just under 60%, supported by stable earnings and robust operational cash flow.

-Under CEO Tim Cawley, Con Ed has focused on core utility operations and grid modernization, while exiting less predictable business lines.
-With a forward yield of 3.06% and a stock price that has risen nearly 20% over the past year, ED continues to reflect investor confidence.
-Recent earnings show disciplined execution, while 2025 guidance points to continued growth.
-Though capital investments and regulatory decisions pose challenges, the company’s leadership, financial positioning, and infrastructure focus continue to support a resilient long-term outlook.
+Under CEO Tim Cawley, Con Ed has maintained its focus on core utility operations and grid modernization after exiting less predictable business lines in prior years.
+With a forward yield of 3.06% and a stock price trading near the upper end of its 52-week range, ED continues to reflect investor confidence in regulated utility earnings.
+Full-year EPS of $5.72 underscores disciplined execution, while a dividend increase in February 2026 reinforces the company’s commitment to its long-standing payout growth record.
+Capital investment pressures and regulatory uncertainties remain, but the company’s leadership, financial positioning, and infrastructure focus continue to support a resilient long-term outlook.

 Recent Events